thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 do much good.
 So let's look at some simple functions to get our feet wet.

 ###Identity
-If you've done any functional programming, the concept of the idenity function won't be new to you, if not, it'll look pretty pointless...at first.
-The identity function has this form: ```λx.x```
+If you've done any functional programming, the concept of the **identity** function won't be new to you, if not, it'll look pretty pointless...at first.
+The **identity** function has this form: ```λx.x```

 Based on what we know, about the anatomy of a λ function, we can say that this function